-- a) Architectural detailing, horizontal/vertical off-sets, window details and other features shall be provided on all sides of the building to avoid blank walls. - b) All siding must be masonry, vinyl (all vinyl siding shall be a minimum thickness of 0.046 inches), wood, fiber cement plank siding, stucco, stone, decorative pre-cast panels, matching approved materials in scale, integrally colored block, E.I.F.S.
-All siding shall be submitted for review by the Plan Administrator.
+- a) Architectural detailing, horizontal/vertical off-sets, window details and other features shall be provided on all sides of the building to avoid blank walls. - b) All siding must be masonry, wood, fiber cement plank siding, stucco, decorative pre-cast panels, matching approved materials in scale, integrally colored block, E.I.F.S.
+All siding shall be submitted for review by the Technical Review Committee.